Convergence rates for shallow neural networks learned by gradient descent: Introduction

-where $\F$ is the set of all functions of the form (\ref{inteq3}) with a fixed number of neurons $K$ and fixed activation function $\sigma$.

-The rate of convergence of shallow neural networks regression estimates has been analyzed in Barron (1994) and McCaffrey and Gallant (1994).
+where $\F$ is the set of all functions of the form (\ref{inteq3}) with a fixed number of neurons $K$ and fixed activation function $\sigma$. \\ \\ The rate of convergence of shallow neural network regression estimates has been analyzed in Barron (1994) and McCaffrey and Gallant (1994).
 Barron (1994) proved a dimensionless rate of $n^{-1/2}$ (up to some logarithmic factor), provided the Fourier transform of the regression function has a finite first moment, which basically requires that the function becomes smoother with increasing dimension $d$ of $X$.
-McCaffrey and Gallant (1994) showed a rate of $n^{-\frac{2p}{2p+d+5}+\varepsilon}$ in case of a $(p,C)$-smooth regression function, but their study was restricted to the use of a certain cosine squasher as activation function.

-In deep learning neural networks with several hidden layers are used to define classes of functions.
-Here, the neurons are arranged in $L \in \N$ layers, where the $k_s \in \N$ neurons in layer $s \in \{2, \dots, L\}$ get the output of the $k_{s-1}$ neurons in layer $s-1$ as input, and where the neurons in the first layer are applied to the $d$ components of the input.
+McCaffrey and Gallant (1994) showed for any $\epsilon >0$ a rate of $n^{-\frac{2p}{2p+d+5}+\varepsilon}$ in case of a $p$-times continuously differentiable regression function, but their study was restricted to the use of a certain cosine squasher as activation function.
+As to related work, we mention K\r{u}rková und Sanguinetti (2008) with further references. \\ \\ In deep learning, neural networks with several hidden layers are used to define classes of functions.
+Here, the neurons are arranged in $\mathcal{L} \in \N$ layers, where the $k_s \in \N$ neurons in layer $s \in \{2, \dots, \mathcal{L}\}$ get the output of the $k_{s-1}$ neurons in layer $s-1$ as input, and where the neurons in the first layer are applied to the $d$ components of the input.
 We denote the weight between neuron $j$ in layer $s-1$ and neuron $i$ in layer $s$ by $w_{i,j}^{(s)}$.
-This leads to the following recursive definition of a neural network with $L$ layers and $k_s$ neurons in layer $s \in \{1, \dots, L\}$:
+This leads to the following recursive definition of a neural network with $\mathcal{L}$ layers and $k_s$ neurons in layer $s \in \{1, \dots, \mathcal{L}\}$:

-for some $w_{1,0}^{(L)}, \ldots, w_{1,k_L}^{(L)} \in \mathbb{R}$ and for $f_i^{(L)}$'s recursively defined by
+for some $w_{1,0}^{(\mathcal{L})}, \ldots, w_{1,k_L}^{(\mathcal{L})} \in \mathbb{R}$ and for $f_i^{(\mathcal{L})}$'s recursively defined by

-for some $w_{i,0}^{(s-1)}, \dots, w_{i, k_{s-1}}^{(s-1)} \in \mathbb{R}$, $s \in \{2, \dots, L\}$, and
+for some $w_{i,0}^{(s-1)}, \dots, w_{i, k_{s-1}}^{(s-1)} \in \mathbb{R}$, $s \in \{2, \dots, \mathcal{L}\}$, and